chrajashekar45/llm_wiki/README.md

 - Store generated wiki files in a mounted volume, object storage, or a git-backed repository.
 - Move long ingestion jobs into a background worker for large PDFs and rate-limit handling.
 - Keep API keys in cloud secrets or environment variables, never in source control.

-For an interview, this is enough to show production awareness without requiring a live cloud deployment.

 ## LLM Providers